Spring Garden Revival

 Maynard Municipal Ordinances for Edging Equipment Operation & Commercial Service Standards

-Maynard enforces specific ordinances for lawn edging equipment operation.
-Typical hours are 7:00 AM-7:00 PM on weekdays, 8:00 AM-6:00 PM on Saturdays, with Sunday work often restricted before 9:00 AM or prohibited—always verify local bylaws and holiday restrictions.
+Maynard’s ordinances regulate equipment operation hours—typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday work often restricted before 9:00 AM or prohibited (verify local bylaws).
 Commercial providers must hold a business license with the Town Clerk and register as a Home Improvement Contractor for contracts over $1,000 per MA law.
 Insurance minimums of 1M and bonding are required for municipal work.
 Safety protocols include traffic control, equipment operation standards, and public notification where necessary.
-Environmental compliance mandates proper material handling, vehicle maintenance, daily cleanup, and waste disposal documentation.
-Maynard Department of Public Works
+Right-of-way permits are mandatory for work impacting public property.
+Environmental compliance covers proper material handling, vehicle maintenance, daily cleanup, and waste disposal documentation, supporting both public safety and environmental stewardship.

 195 Main Street, Maynard, MA 01754